constance-art/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 My name is Constance and I'm an artist based in Delft, The Netherlands.
-I am specialized in realistic pet portraits.
+I am specialized in realistic pet portraits.{style="text-align: center;"}

 Being able to combine my love for animals and my passion for art is a special gift I like to share with you.
-I feel honored to draw your beloved animal.
+I feel honored to draw your beloved animal.{style="text-align: center;"}

-If you are interested in a personal commission please get in contact and we can discuss the details.
+If you are interested in a personal commission please get in contact and we can discuss the details.{style="text-align: center;"}
-{style="text-align: center;"}